vgdc-ucsd/Arcade-Cabinet/README.md

 # Arcade-Cabinet

 The launcher software for the VGDC arcade cabinet project.
+Made by Jeff and touched up/installed by Patrick.

 It looks like the easiest way to launch native applications from a web browser is to just use a custom URI scheme.
 The solution that is used here just has a small bootstrap program that just runs whatever it is given as an argument (ex "vgdcgame:mygame.exe --fullscreen" would execute "mygame.exe --fullscreen").